miemiy/Devices-docs/surface-hub/surface-hub-3-whats-new.md

 ### References

 1. Software license required.
 Sold separately.
+1. Wired content ingest support on Universal Consoles may vary by individual device capabilities.
+Consult with your console manufacturer for more.
-2. Sold separately.
+1. Sold separately.
-3. Formerly Surface Hub 3 Pack.
+1. Formerly Surface Hub 3 Pack.